Yehonatal/Projects101/README.md

 - [Svelte](https://svelte.dev/)

 ## Introduction
-Welcome to me doing what everyone seems to say "not to do!" trying every Framework! 🌐 In this repository, I'm exploring a new web development framework every week.
+Welcome to me doing what everyone seems to be pretty sure in "not doing!" trying every Framework! 🌐 In this repository, I'm exploring a new web development framework every week.
 The goal is to understand basic concepts, highlight differences, and note my learning journey. 🤓

 ###  Template Note for each framework